-C Advisory committees
+B Advisory committees

-For clarification, a wholly advisory committee at CN includes:
+For clarification, an advisory committee at CN includes:

 - Access and Inclusion Advisory Committee

 - Asset Advisory Committee

 - Community and Culture Advisory Committee

 - Guraki Aboriginal Advisory Committee

 - Infrastructure Advisory Committee

 - Liveable Cities Advisory Committee

-- Strategy and Innovation Advisory Committee - Youth Council
+- Strategy and Innovation Advisory Committee

+- Youth Council

-A wholly advisory committee is not a "council committee" as defined in this Code.
-A member of an advisory committee, other than a Councillor, is not a designated person referred to in clause 4.8 and is not required to submit a Disclosure of Interests.
+An advisory committee is not a "council committee" as defined in this Code.
+A member of an advisory committee, other than a Councillor, is not a designated person and is not required to submit a Disclosure of Interests.